chuniki/wildfire-on-PYNQ-Z1/README.md

 # wildfire-on-PYNQ-Z1

-Project to classify wildfires with a MobileNetV2 based network, very reduced.
+Project to classify wildfires with a tiny MobileNetV2 based network.

 ## Project Organization